Submitty/submitty.github.io/_docs/developer/testing/install_php.md

 installed automatically with PHP, but you should have everything required by default.

+### Windows

+Download [php 8.1](https://windows.php.net/download/) as a zip file under the thread safe category.
+Then extract the contents of the zip to a folder, and add the path to that folder to your path system variable.
+It's suggested that one extracts the contents of the zip to a folder called `php`, which can be put at `C:\php` for simplicity.
+You can then add `C:\php` to your path system environment variable.

 -------------

 Verify you have PHP installed correctly, submitty requires a version greater than 7.0